UWCNuclear/UbuntuSetUp/README.md

      sudo apt-get install libxaw7-dev libxaw7

-**Step 3.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using something else than Chrome) and move it to your home directory on Ubuntu by editing the correct path in the following command:
+**Step 3.**	 Download the zipped source files from https://geant4.web.cern.ch/support/download (using another browser than Chrome) and move it to your home directory on Ubuntu by editing the correct path in the following command:

+    mkdir ~/G4
-    mv /mnt/WHERE-IT-IS-ON-WINDOWS/geant4.10.06.p03.tar.gz ~
+    mv /mnt/WHERE-IT-IS-ON-WINDOWS/geant4.10.06.p03.tar.gz ~/G4

 **Step 4.**	 Unpack the Geant4 source package using: